Current Awareness Strategy Blog

 What is the overall strategy of your organisation?

-As you develop your budget, be sure you understand your organisation’s strategic initiatives and goals for the year and for the future.
-If you understand that, you can highlight the more challenging and innovative aspects of your budget that will make the case and resonate with your budget holders.
+As you put together your budget, be sure you understand your organisation’s strategic initiatives and goals for the year and if possible, the next 5 years.
+If you understand these, you can highlight the more challenging and innovative aspects of your budget that will make the case and resonate with your budget holders.

 Dealing with disruption: Disruption can be a force for creation or destruction.
 Some of the most interesting examples of corporate collapse have been because of their lack of imagination in the face of change.
 Take Blockbusters and Netflix, or even Kodak and the brave new world of social media!
 As the HBR noted